Canillas De Aceituno

 Ruta El Saltillo – Canillas Cliff Walk

 This 8.1km hike leaves from Canillas de Aceituno itself in the direction of Sedella.
 It’s a very rewarding walk with valley and mountain views, fresh springs and cliff-clinging walkways.
-It’s a circular route and takes approximately 2-3hrs.
+It’s a linear route there and back and takes approximately 2-3hrs.
+During 2020 there was extensive work completed on El Saltillo to make it safer including a huge suspension bridge 100m above ground.
+To start the walk, make you way to the main square (where the town hall sits) and it’s signposted.

 Caving in La Fajara Caves

 La Fajara cave is an approximately 1 kilometre deep cave at the source of the Rio Bermuza.
+It’s for thrill seekers and is dangerous.
 It can be found just outside Canillas de Aceituno, within reasonable walking distance, although it’s possible to park quite close to the mouth of the cave.

 The first thing you see once you’ve scrambled down the track to the bottom of the river gorge is what looks like the entrance of the cave (a large opening) but it’s deceptive.
 If you explore to the left of the visible cave, where the vegetation is at its greenest, you’ll find the entrance to La Fajara cave.